Notice: This page requires JavaScript to function properly.

 Good Commit Examples

-The commit message means that a change has been made to the filtration logic in the codebase to address and fix an issue related to filtering.
-The commit is categorized as a fix, which resolves a bug or issue.
-The filter is the specific area of code affected, as indicated in parentheses.
-The commit message suggests that the logic for filtration has been modified or altered in some way.
+The commit message indicates a change has been made to the filtration logic to address and fix an issue related to filtering.
+The commit is categorized as a fix, resolving a bug or issue in the filter logic.

-The commit message means that a new feature related to authentication has been added to the codebase.
-Specifically, it states that Google authentication functionality has been implemented or integrated into the system.
-The commit is categorized as a feat, indicating the introduction of a new feature.
-In this case, the feature is the ability to authenticate users using Google authentication.
+The commit message indicates that a new feature related to authentication has been added to the codebase.
+Specifically, Google authentication functionality has been implemented or integrated into the system, categorized under feat, which introduces a new feature.

 FAQs

-Q: What if my commit doesn't match 50 characters for the subject?
+Q: What if my commit doesn't fit within 50 characters for the subject?

-A: Keeping the subject fit within 50 characters is recommended, ensuring readability and clearness.
-However, If your message exceeds 50 characters, focus on the most critical information and consider moving additional details to the optional body section.
+A: Keeping the subject within 50 characters ensures readability and clarity.
+If your message exceeds this limit, focus on the most critical information and consider moving additional details to the optional body section.

 Q: Can I use past tense in commit messages?